 In our efforts to ensure child well-being, our signature programs include:

-Hugs and Kisses – PCAV co-sponsors this renowned child sexual abuse prevention play in partnership with Theatre IV (now the Virginia Repertory Theatre) and the Virginia Department of Social Services.
-Developed 35 years ago to teach elementary school children how to keep safe from, and to report, sexual abuse, the play reaches more than 50,000 Virginia students each year.
-To schedule a performance at a school in your community, contact Hugs and Kisses coordinator Ronnie Brown at (800) 235-8687 or (804) 783-1688 Ext 1132.
+Hugs and Kisses– PCAV co-sponsors this renowned child sexual abuse prevention play in partnership with the Virginia Repertory Theatre (formerly Theatre IV) and the Virginia Department of Social Services.
+Developed 35 years ago to teach elementary school children how to keep safe from, and to report, sexual abuse, the play reaches more than 30,000 Virginia students each year.
+To schedule a performance at a school in your community, contact Hugs and Kisses at (800) 235-8687 or (804) 783-1688 Ext 1132 or visit this page to learn more.

 800-CHILDREN (800-244-5373) – PCAV’s statewide, toll-free helpline is open Monday through Saturday from 8 a.m. to 9 p.m.
 Trained call specialists are available to discuss parenting issues and help callers (parents, caregivers, concerned citizens or professionals) explore solutions.
 For more information on 800-CHILDREN click here.